 We have utilized our expertise in intraperitoneal surgery to test certain of our devices in in vivo and ex vivo animal trials and ex vivo human trials, and with certain products, in limited in vivo human trials.
-Certain of our products did not or may not require clinical trials, including our AMID Stapler®, SMART DilatorTM, and standard and airway bite blocks.
-Where required, we intend to rapidly, efficiently and safely move into clinical trials for certain other devices, including those utilized in surgery for the treatment of obesity, GERD and for the treatment and diagnosis of Barrett's Esophagus.
-Preliminary clinical trials for our gastroplasty product candidates began in the third quarter of 2010 and are expected to continue in the second half of 2012.
-Sales of our AMID Stapler® are anticipated to begin in the second quarter of 2012.
+Certain of our products did not or may not require clinical trials, including our AMID HFD, SMART DilatorTM, and standard and airway bite blocks.
+Where required, we intend to efficiently and safely move into clinical trials for certain other devices, including those utilized in surgery for the treatment of obesity, GERD and for the treatment and diagnosis of Barrett's Esophagus.
+Preliminary clinical trials for our gastroplasty product candidates began in the third quarter of 2010 and are expected to continue during the first half of 2013.
+Sales of our AMID HFD began during second quarter of 2012.